MAVENSDC/Pydivide/README.rst

 	pip install pydivide

-This will install pydivide and all of it's dependencies.
+This will install pydivide and all of its dependencies.

 You will also need to install nodejs.
 This can be done through Anaconda with the following command::